-- 16.5.
-An SOP should be in place for the conduct of an investigation of an OOS test result.
+- 16.5.An SOP should be in place for the conduct of an investigation of an OOS test result.
 The SOP should give clear guidance on the number of retests allowed (based on sound statistical principles).
 All investigations and their conclusions should be recorded.
-In the event of an error, any corrective action taken and any preventive measure introduced should be recorded and implemented.[1] - 16.6.
-All individual results with acceptance criteria should be reported.[1] - 16.7.
-All conclusions should be entered on the analytical worksheet by the analyst and signed by the supervisor.[1] - 16.8.
-The results should be reported normally in a test report and shall include all the information required by the client and necessary for the interpretation of the results.[2] - 16.9.
+In the event of an error, any corrective action taken and any preventive measure introduced should be recorded and implemented.[1] - 16.6.All individual results with acceptance criteria should be reported.
+[1] - 16.7.All conclusions should be entered on the analytical worksheet by the analyst and signed by the supervisor.[1] - 16.8.
+The results should be reported normally in a test report and shall include all the information required by the client and necessary for the interpretation of the results.
+[2] - 16.9.
 The analytical test report is a compilation of the results and states the conclusions of the examination of a sample.
-It should be : - a) issued by the laboratory; - b) based on the analytical worksheet.[1] - 16.10.
-The analytical test report should provide the following information: - a) The title of the report - b) the laboratory registration number of the sample; - c) the laboratory test report number; - d) the name and address of the laboratory testing the sample; - e) the name and address of the originator of the request for analysis; - f) the name, description and batch number of the sample, where appropriate; - g) an introduction giving the background to and the purpose of the investigation;
+It should be:[1] - a) Issued by the laboratory; - b) Based on the analytical worksheet. - 16.10.
+The analytical test report should provide the following information: [1][2] - a) The title of the report; - b) The laboratory registration number of the sample; - c) The laboratory test report number; - d) The name and address of the laboratory testing the sample; - e) The name and address of the originator of the request for analysis; - f) The name, description and batch number of the sample, where appropriate; - g) An introduction giving the background to and the purpose of the investigation; - h) A reference to the specifications used for testing the sample or a detailed description of the procedures employed (sample for investigative testing), including the limits;

-- h) a reference to the specifications used for testing the sample or a detailed description of the procedures employed (sample for investigative testing), including the limits; - i) the results of all the tests performed or the numerical results with the standard deviation of all the tests performed; - j) a discussion of the results obtained; - k) the name and address of the original manufacturer and, if applicable, those of the repacker and / or trader; - 1) the date on which the sample was received; - m) the date on which the test(s) was (were) completed; - n) the signature of the head of the laboratory or authorized person; - o) whether or not the sample(s) complies (comply) with the requirements / specification; - p) the expiry date or retest date, if applicable; - q) a statement indicating that the analytical test report, or any portion thereof, cannot be reproduced without the authorization of the laboratory.[1][2]
+- i) The results of all the tests performed or the numerical results with the standard deviation of all the tests performed; - j) A discussion of the results obtained; - k) The name and address of the original manufacturer; - 1) The date on which the sample was received; - m) The date on which the test(s) was (were) completed; - n) The signature of the head of the laboratory or authorized person; - o) Whether or not the sample(s) complies (comply) with the requirements / specification; - p) The expiry date or retest date, if applicable; - q) A statement indicating that the analytical test report, or any portion thereof, cannot be reproduced without the authorization of the laboratory.